Skip to content

 • Tenant-isolated

-Per-tenant key material in Postgres.
-Magic-link sign-in provisions a workspace; queries refuse to execute without a resolved tenant.
+Per-tenant key material under strict isolation.
+Sign-in requires password + mandatory second factor and provisions a workspace; data-access queries refuse to execute without a resolved tenant.
 No cross-tenant leakage by construction.

 Pricing